This is probably the most discussed e-Scooter topic currently – Xiaomi M365 Scooter or Ninebot Segway ES2 – which one is better?

 Xiaomi M365 vs Ninebot ES2 – App

-As already mentioned the EU version of Xiaomi M365 only connects to Mi Home app, while the international version also connects to Ninebot app!
+As already mentioned, the EU version of Xiaomi M365 only connects to Mi Home app, while the international version also connects to Ninebot app!

 Both apps are available for iOS & Android and offer pretty much the same features and settings.
-You can see actual speed, average speed and milage.
+You can see actual speed, average speed and mileage.
 Turn on/off cruise control or change light settings.
 You can switch between metrical and imperial system display or upgrade the firmware if available.
 Both also offer an anti-theft function where you can lock your scooter.
-If someone tries to push it away the breaks block and the scooter sounds a warning tone.
+If someone tries to push it away the brakes block and the scooter sounds a warning tone.